srackham/drake/README.md

 - You can use Drake API functions in non-drakefiles.
 Useful utility functions include: `abort`, `glob`, `log`, `outOfDate`, `quote`, `readFile`, `sh`, `shCapture`, `touch`, `updateFile`, `writeFile`.

+- Drake API debug messages will be emitted if the `DRAKE_DEBUG` shell environment variable is set.
+This can be useful when executing non-Drakefiles.

-  By default Drake functions manifest errors by printing an error message and exiting with a non-zero exit code.
+- By default Drake functions manifest errors by printing an error message and exiting with a non-zero exit code.
 You can change the default behaviour so that errors throw a `DrakeError` exception by setting `env("--abort-exits", false)`.
-For example:

-      import { env, glob, sh } from "https://raw.github.com/srackham/drake/master/mod.ts";
-      env("--abort-exits", false)